jccuevas/cpp-docs.es-es/docs/standard-library/regex-traits-class.md

 ### <a name="parameters"></a>Parámetros

-`first` Principio de la secuencia para transformar.
+*primera* a partir de secuencia que se va a transformar.

-`last` Final de secuencia para transformar.
+*último* final de secuencia para transformar.

 ### <a name="remarks"></a>Comentarios